The Texas Hill Country is arguably one of the most beautiful parts of Texas.

 You can find a replica of Stonehenge (dubbed Stonehenge II) and Easter Island Heads in Ingram, TX.

-For lavender farms in the early summer, visit Llano, TX.
+For lavender farms in the early summer, visit Hill Country Lavender (or other lavender farms!) in Blanco, TX.

 You’ll find the best barbecue, Salt Lick BBQ, in Driftwood, TX.